Today (Wednesday 27 October 2010) marks the 65th anniversary of Matt Busby's first match in charge of United.

-A former Manchester City and Liverpool player, Matt Busby accepted the position of United manager on 19 February 1945, and then joined the club full-time on his demobilisation from the armed forces in October 1945.
+A former Manchester City and Liverpool player, Busby had in fact accepted the position of United manager on 19 February 1945, but he had to wait until October to join the club full-time following his demobilisation from the army.

 Together with his loyal assistant manager Jimmy Murphy, Busby created a team good enough to win the FA Cup in 1948 and to challenge for the League Championship.
 After finishing runners-up four times, Busby's men won the title in 1952.